fangq/mcx/README.md

 dual-GPU card, you can also connect one GPU to a single monitor, and use the other GPU for computation (selected by -G in mcx).
-If you have to use a non-dedicated GPU, you can either use the pure command-line mode (for Linux, you need to stop X server), or use the “-r” flag to divide the total simulation into a set of simulations with less photons, so that each simulation only lasts a few seconds.
+If you have to use a non-dedicated GPU, you can either use the pure command-line mode (for Linux, you need to stop X server), or use the `-r` flag to divide the total simulation into a set of simulations with less photons, so that each simulation only lasts a few seconds.